How Do Short Films Make Money? (Tips & Tricks)

 45437895 s

-There’s another method entirely for creating money off your short films online through YouTube or Vimeo.
-Influencer marketing is when businesses and brands reach out to prominent Youtubers with big subscriber followings and pay them to create branded content.
+There’s another method entirely for creating money from your short films online through YouTube or Vimeo.
+Influencer marketing is when businesses and brands reach out to prominent YouTubers with big subscriber followings and pay them to create branded content.

-So, for example, if Tide paid popular Youtuber Devin Super Tramp to create a slow-motion drone video of laundry being folded while stunt actors do parkour, that would be branded content.
+For example, if Tide paid a popular YouTuber to create a slow-motion drone video of the influencer folding laundry while stunt actors do parkour, that would be branded content.

 The holy grail for indie filmmakers is branded narrative content, where you can get paid to make a short film.